This Silicon Valley city just voted to institute first-in-the-nation gun ownership requirements | News Channel 3-12

 By Cheri Mossburg and Amir Vera, CNN

-The San Jose city council voted Tuesday night to adopt a first-in-the-nation ordinance requiring all gun owners to pay a fee and carry liability insurance.
+The San Jose city council voted Tuesday night to adopt a first-in-the-nation ordinance requiring most gun owners to pay a fee and carry liability insurance.

 The Silicon Valley city’s ordinance aims to reduce the risk of gun harm by incentivizing safer behavior and to ease taxpayers of the financial burden of gun violence.